Qovery/scaleway-api-rs/docs/ClustersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## update_cluster
+## set_cluster_type

-> crate::models::ScalewayK8sV1Cluster update_cluster(region, cluster_id, inline_object32)
+> models::ScalewayPeriodK8sPeriodV1PeriodCluster set_cluster_type(region, cluster_id, set_cluster_type_request)
-Update a cluster
+Change the Cluster type

-This method allows to update a specific Kubernetes cluster.
-Note that this method is not made to upgrade a Kubernetes cluster.
+Change the type of a specific Kubernetes cluster.
+To see the possible values you can enter for the `type` field, [list available cluster types](#list-available-cluster-types-for-a-cluster).

 ### Parameters